naganohara-yoshino/blind-watermark-rust/README.md

 # Blind Watermark

-A Rust library for blind image watermarking using DWT (Discrete Wavelet Transform), DCT (Discrete Cosine Transform), and SVD (Singular Value Decomposition).
+A Rust library and CLI tool for blind image watermarking using DWT (Discrete Wavelet Transform), DCT (Discrete Cosine Transform), and SVD (Singular Value Decomposition).
 The algorithm is originally implemented in python by *Guo Fei* at [this repository](https://github.com/guofei9987/blind_watermark/).
-This is the rust rewritten version.
+This is the rust rewritten and modified version.

 ## Features